jamescherti/compile-angel.el/README.md

 For users looking to ensure a fully optimized environment, the compile-angel package is a valuable addition to the native compilation workflow.
 Integrating compile-angel guarantees that every .el file in your load path, including your own configuration and manually managed .el files, is properly byte and natively compiled.
 This ensures a consistent performance boost across the entire editor.

 This package offers:
-- `(compile-angel-on-load-mode)`: A global mode that compiles .el files both before they are loaded via `load` or `require`, and after they are loaded, using `after-load-functions`.
+- `(compile-angel-on-load-mode)`: A global mode that compiles .el files when they are loaded.
 - `(compile-angel-on-save-local-mode)`: A local mode that compiles .el files whenever the user saves them.

 If this package enhances your workflow, please show your support by **⭐ starring compile-angel on GitHub** to help more users discover its benefits.